Generate a MATLAB Function in Diagnostic Feature Designer

 In the app, import

-The new signal appears in the app data browser.
+The new signal appears in the Variables pane.

 For information on TSA signals, see

-In the Feature Designer tab, select Time-Domain Features > Signal Features to open the set of available signal features.
-Select the features for mean, standard deviation, and kurtosis.
+In the Variables pane, select the TSA signal.
+Then, in the Feature Designer tab, select Time-Domain Features > Signal Features to open the set of available signal features.
+Select the features for Mean, Standard Deviation, and Kurtosis.

 View the feature values.
-In the data browser, select
+In the Variables pane, select

 FeatureTable1.
 Then, in the plot gallery, click